 To learn more about Paws Here Doggie Waste Station products and pricing, call (720) 318-9895.

 Dallas, The direction of Donnie l.
 Betts works well in the intimate/comfortable space of the Muse.
 Betts has an extensive theater film background and a great visual eye.

 Slut Energy Theory is a story of sexual freedom found the hard way.

-betts tracks Brown’s many faces, from the performer who wowed Today show hosts, to the social activist who persuaded Chicago gang members to join one of his routines to get them off the street.
+Betts tracks Brown’s many faces, from the performer who wowed Today show hosts, to the social activist who persuaded Chicago gang members to join one of his routines to get them off the street.

 K2 is a daring evening of theater for the Aurora Fox, not because it's a new play (it premiered in 1982) or because the approach is experimental, but because it asks a lot of both actors and audience.
 We have to be willing to give ourselves over to a bleak and terrifying place and the actors, working in a cramped space, have to give their emotional all.
 Fortunately, they're up to it.
 Jude Moran is a passionate, sometimes blubbery, sometimes amazingly brave Taylor, while William Hahn gives Harold dignity, strength and nuance.
-Director betts keeps the rhythms between them right and true.
+Director Betts keeps the rhythms between the right and true.

 In 2008, eleven climbers were killed on K2.
 One of them, 61-year-old Hugues d'Aubarède, wrote this the night before he died: "I would like everyone to be able to contemplate this ocean of mountains and glaciers.
-I am suffering for it, but it's too beautiful.
+I am suffering from it, but it's too beautiful.
 The night will be long but beautiful."

 Destination Freedom: Black Radio Days Honors Emmett Till and Elijah McClain